Coosis/coosis-nix/README.md

 # coosis-nix
 Coosis's personal nix store.
 Used for packages that are not worth contributing to nixpkgs.

+# BREAKING CHANGE NOTICE
+For flake based setups, `vimplugins` have been moved to a `legacyPackages` instead of the main `packages` For non-flake setups, `vimplugins` is untouched and works without problems.

+# Getting Started
 To get started, add the following to your `flake.nix`:
 ```nix
 inputs = {